 Why do we do this?
-We feel like it is by God’s grace that we are not living on the streets.
+We feel like it is by God’s grace that we are as blessed and fortunate as we are.
 We feel like actions are louder than words.
 We feel like as human beings, it is our responsibility to help other human beings if we can.
-Some of the things we’ve witnessed, to be honest, I would have never guessed you’d see right here in Chattanooga.
-There is so much hunger, desperation, loneliness, and fear.
-We want to try and make these people feel human, to let them know someone cares and loves them, to give them hope for a better tomorrow, to do something positive in our community.
+Some of the things we’ve witnessed, to be honest, I would have never been able to imagine.
+There is so much hunger, desperation, loneliness, and fear, reaching throughout the whole world..
+We want to try and help people feel human, to let them know someone cares and loves them, to give them hope for a better tomorrow, to do something positive in our world.
+We want to be a conduit of God’s love.
 Our primary goal is to simply help people in their situation, without passing judgment and with no strings attached.

 James P. LaCombe